 This film will help you prepare for your backcountry technical four wheel drive trip at Canyonlands National Park.
 Helpful tips and advice provided in this video will help you plan your trip and Leave No Trace while out in these pristine areas.

-Four-wheel-drive roads in The Maze are extremely difficult, present considerable risk of vehicle damage, and should not be attempted by inexperienced drivers.
+Four-wheel-drive roads in The Maze are extremely remote, very difficult, present considerable risk of vehicle damage, and should not be attempted by inexperienced drivers.
 A high-clearance, low range, four-wheel-drive vehicle is required for all Maze backcountry roads.

 Things to know